Dr. Crystal Mogensen

 Maa Beadwork Leather Workers

-Godfrey was our first leather worker and he has since been joined by David and Philip.
+Godfrey was our first leather worker and he has since been joined by Philip and Vincent.
 They each have their specialized skills which together result in a well run machine.
-Godfrey specializes in producing templates for items and cutting leather; David is a pro on the sewing machine as well as finishing of the final products ; and Philip has been brought on board to develop our bag range.
+Godfrey specializes in producing templates for items and cutting leather; Vincent is a pro on the sewing machine as well as finishing of the final products ; and Philip has been brought on board to develop our bag range.
 He also comes with skills in finishing and cuttings.